Winter Weather Advisory, Winter Storm Watch

-* Snow and sleet accumulations... up to 1 inch into this
+* Snow and sleet accumulations...
+2 to 3 inch storm totals tonight.

-evening... then 4 to 8 inches possible Wednesday night and
+Then 4 to 8 inches possible Wednesday night and Thursday.
+The

-Thursday.
-The amount of snow accumulation Wednesday night and
+amount of snow accumulation Wednesday night and Thursday will

-Thursday will depend on how quickly the rain changes to snow
+depend on how quickly the rain changes to snow, if sleet lasts

-* Ice accumulations... up to a tenth of an inch.
+* Ice accumulations... up to a tenth of an inch tonight.

-* Timing... snow will quickly mix with sleet then change to
+* Timing... snow and sleet will mix with freezing rain overnight

-Rain should change to snow... possibly heavy at times...
+should change to snow... possibly heavy at times...
+Wednesday

 * Impacts... hazardous conditions on untreated surfaces through

-much of tonight.
-There is the potential for significant travel
+tonight.
+There is the potential for significant travel impacts

 A Winter Weather Advisory means that snow... sleet and freezing